billgathen/yieldmanager2/README.md

 	rake clear_vcr_cassettes

+Take a peek inside the Rakefile to see how to automate clearing the files for your own projects.

 ### Wiredumps (SOAP logging)

-To see the nitty-gritty of what's going over the wire (Yahoo tech support often asks for this), you can activate a "wiredump" on a per-call basis.
+To see the nitty-gritty of what's going over the wire (Yahoo tech support often asks for this), you can activate a "wiredump" on a per-session basis.
 Typically you just echo it to standard out.
 For instance:

 	Savon.configure{ |config| config.log = true }
+  client.session do |token|
 		adv = client.entity.get(token,12345)
+	end
 	Savon.configure{ |config| config.log = false }

 For Rails in a passenger environment, standard out doesn't end up in the logfiles.